surniaulula/wpsso/readme.txt

 <strong>WPSSO Pro / Power-User Features</strong>

-* Twitter Card meta tags:
-	* *Product Card* &mdash; Product information from an e-commerce plugin.
-	* *Player Card* &mdash; An embedded video in the Post / Page content.
-	* *Gallery Card* &mdash; A Media Library gallery or NextGEN Gallery shortcode.
-	* *Photo Card* &mdash; An Attachment page or NextGEN Gallery ImageBrowser webpage.
-	* *Large Image Summary Card* &mdash; An image from the custom Social Settings, Featured, Attached, or NextGEN Gallery singlepic.
-	* *App Card* &mdash; Apple Store iPhone / iPad or Google Play App (requires the [WPSSO App Meta](https://wordpress.org/plugins/wpsso-am/) extension).
-	* *Summary Card* &mdash; All other webpages.
-* Customizable image dimensions for each Twitter Card type.
+* A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* Support for embedded videos in content text (iframe and object HTML tags).
 * Additional profile contact fields with configurable label and field names.
-* A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Options to include / exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
-* Support for embedded videos in content text (iframe and object HTML tags).
 * **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://wpsso.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://wpsso.com/codex/plugins/wpsso/installation/integration/) for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
 	* Supported 3rd Party Plugins
 		* All in One SEO Pack